-The American Baseball Coaches Association is pleased to announce its 10-member ABCA Hall of Fame class of 2017.
-These 10 men will be inducted during the ABCA/Diamond Hall of Fame/Coach of the Year Banquet at the ABCA Convention on Jan.
-6, 2017 in Anaheim, California.
+The American Baseball Coaches Association inducted its 10-member 2017 ABCA Hall of Fame class during this year's ABCA/Diamond Hall of Fame/Coach of the Year Banquet at the ABCA Convention in Anaheim, California.

-The ABCA Hall of Fame Class of 2017 is:
+The ABCA Hall of Fame Class of 2017 included:

 Tom Austin, Methodist University (N.C.)